 This middle grade book is a treat for all ages.
 A story about a deaf girl’s connection to Blue 55, a whale who is unable to communicate with his species, this is a fresh new tale sure to grab your attention.
 Plus, the cover and illustrations are beautiful.
 A great premise, an eye-catching cover, and brilliantly real characters – what could be better than that?

 - Pride and Prejudice by Jane Austen

 Another beloved classic from a renowned romance author!
 Lots of wit, satire and drama.
 And of course, Mr. Darcy.
 “In vain I have struggled.
 It will not do.
 My feelings will not be repressed.
 You must allow me to tell you how ardently I admire and love you.”
 With quotes like that, no wonder he’s a book boyfriend to so many.

 - Natalie Tan’s Book of Luck And Fortune by Roselle Lim

 Lim’s debut novel is full of magic, family, friends, and food.
 Her descriptions of food are mouth-wateringly amazing – you’ll probably be craving dumplings and rice afterward!
+It’s one of those good books you’ll read over and over again (and with the coronavirus going around, there’s plenty of time to do that).
 Read my full review HERE, then order your copy with one-day shipping (because who wants to wait?) or rent/buy the ebook version from Libby or Kindle!
 You can also preorder Lim’s second novel HERE!